tum-ei-eda/mlonmcu/README.md

 Make sure to point the `MLONMCU_HOME` environment variable to the location of the previously initialied environment.
 (Alternative: use the `default` environment or `--home` argument on the command line)

-Next, generate a `requirements.txt` file inside the environment directory using `mlonmcu setup -g` which now be installed by running `pip install -r $MLONMCU_HOME/requirements.txt` inside the virtual Python environment.
+Next, generate a `requirements_addition.txt` file inside the environment directory using `mlonmcu setup -g` which now be installed by running `pip install -r $MLONMCU_HOME/requirements_addition.txt` inside the virtual Python environment.

 To use the created environment in a python program, a `MlonMcuContext` needs to be created as follows: